flupes/aaqim/README.md

 than 15 Purple Air stations in a 500m diameter circle around my house, so it is possible to get data localized enough to be relevant.
 The next requirement for me was to create a low power solution: I would prefer to not contribute more to the global warming just for my personal convinience.
-So a typical trivial solution relying on a Raspberry Pi single board computer is not considered here.
+So a typical solution relying on a Raspberry Pi single board computer is not considered here.

 This project relies on micro-controller with WiFi capabilities to collect other people sensor data.
 The display is based on a E-Paper panel that does not